 Dear Don

-Thank you for your very heartening words and for offering this insight into your mindfulness-based practice.
+Thank you for offering this insight into your mindfulness-based practice.

 What strikes me immediately is that, as in the reading groups I have written about, the shared ‘text’ is experienced primarily as a personal human voice.
 In Shared Reading (SR), people come together weekly in small groups (up to 12) to read aloud together a poem or story.
 The material ranges across genres and period, and is chosen for its intrinsic interest, not pre-selected with a particular ‘condition’ in mind.
 The groups are led by trained facilitators, who read aloud, pausing regularly to encourage reflection on thoughts or memories the literary work has stirred.
 Group members control their own involvement, contributing or reading aloud themselves as much or little as they wish.